 - Core technology: full body detection with object tracking.

-- Will use 25 analysis slots by default.
+- Will use 25 analysis slots (due to the tracking feature) by default.

 - Compatible with fixed, PTZ, and thermal cameras.